FirebirdSQL/jaybird/src/documentation/faq.md

 <!-- For GitHub markdown compatibility -->
 <a name="jaybird-3.0"></a>

-Jaybird 3.0 is end-of-life and will receive no further updates.
-We recommend upgrading to Jaybird 4.
+Jaybird 3 is end-of-life and will receive no further updates.
+We recommend upgrading to Jaybird 5.

-Jaybird 3.0 is available from Maven central:
+Jaybird 3 is available from Maven central:

-Groupid: `org.firebirdsql.jdbc`,
+groupId: `org.firebirdsql.jdbc`,
-Artifactid: `jaybird-XX` (where `XX` is `jdk17` or `jdk18`),
+artifactId: `jaybird-XX` (where `XX` is `jdk17` or `jdk18`),
-Version: `3.0.12`
+version: `3.0.12`

 For ease of use, we also provide a Maven relocation artifact with artifact id `jaybird`.
 For Jaybird 3 this relocation artifact points to `jaybird-jdk18`.